Paul George is the No.1 Option

 This young season has been up and down for the Los Angeles Clippers (7-6) in just 13 games.
 With all the expectations in the early going, the hopes of bringing their first championship to this franchise is in their sights.

 Superstar Kawhi Leonard was expected to return fully healthy this season.
-The two-time champion missed all last year as he recovered from a partial ACL tear in the 2021 NBA playoffs.
+The two-time Finals MVP missed all last year as he recovered from a partial ACL tear in the 2021 NBA playoffs.
 Back in the 2019 offseason, Leonard was chosen to go along with all the other veterans and pieces head coach Ty Lue had assembled.
 Since then, it hasn’t been what they’ve expected.
 With all the different players in and out of the lineup, it’s been difficult for coach Lue to maintain team camaraderie.

 On The Shoulders Of Paul George